 I didn´t really get to ski deep snow or powder – I think, that the closest thing was the 10 cm we received in Kirovsk on top of the hard snow layer.
 The wind did pile it up on gullies, where it was probably boot deep at places.
 Thanks to the good amount of tip rocker, the skis performed really well in the soft snow.
 The turn initiation was easy, and the skis were quick to get from side to side.

-The skis were just a blast to ski.
-I think, that this is probably be due to the ski designers finding the sweet spot of just the right amount of tip and tail rocker, giving them ample flotation, easy turn initiation and side-to-side agility, without compromising the edge-hold and carving ability.
+In short, the skis were just a blast to ski.
+This is probably be due to the ski designers finding a sweet spot of just the right amount of tip and tail rocker, giving them ample flotation, easy turn initiation and side-to-side agility, without compromising the edge-hold and carving ability.
 The slightly turned up tail didn´t wash out in the turns either.

-This is of course the dilemma when you design a ski: you cannot really have the edge hold of a heavy titanal-laminated wood-core ski in a ski, that is nimble, easy to ski and light enough for touring – and vice versa.
+This is of course the dilemma when you design a ski (or buy one): you cannot really have the edge hold of a heavy titanal-laminated wood-core ski in a ski, that is nimble, easy to ski and light enough for touring – and vice versa.
+Still, in no way did I feel completely under-gunned either, like you sometimes do on tricky conditions with super light touring equipment.

 After the second test week in Kirovs the skis started to show some chipping of the top sheet material.
 When I later addressed this to Ms. Kim He, she told me, that the company has already discussed the issue with the material supplier.
 While the supplier stated, that the ICP 8210 was “the best material”, since it chips instead of braking, new material tests were already being done, according to Ms. He.